pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 Follow the prompts and, after completion, you should have a running DatalaiQ instance.

 Note: If your distribution does not use systemd, you will have to start the DatalaiQ processes manually after installation.
-Please contact support@pipelinesecurity.net if you need help.
+Please contact support@ppln.co if you need help.

 ## Configuring the License